jeanc18rlos/dental-vip-cms/src/pages/en/specialties/dental-implants/index.md

     and highly predictable alternative in the long term.
 paragraphSection:
   body: "<p>Undoubtedly, one of the most spectacular advances of the modern dentistry
     is the development of Dental Implants.
-These <b>are small titanium devices in the form of a cylinder and that, due to their high degree of biocompatibility, are capable of osseointegrate into the maxillary structures to “ideally” replace teeth lost</b> due to decay, trauma and periodontal disease, thus avoiding the
+These, <b>are small titanium devices in the form of a cylinder and that, due to their high degree of biocompatibility, are capable of osseointegrate into the maxillary structures to “ideally” replace teeth lost</b> due to decay, trauma and periodontal disease, thus avoiding the